 - A nomination only serves to discharge the responsibility or liability of the issuing depository as such and in summation the position of the nominee is similar to trust so formed vested with the holdings of the person, subject to the rules and procedures of succession that guide the affairs of the deceased in such a situation.

-- The role of a ‘nominee’ is that of a party that holds bare legal title for the benefit of others or who receives and distributes funds for the benefit of others.
+- The role of a ‘nominee’ is that of a .
 ‘Vesting’, vis-à-vis nominees was held in this present case to be limited to devolution of the holdings upon the nominee with the exercise of similar rights to the deceased before the fact but falls short of an absolute right or personal interest as the same is held similar to a trust which shall be put to use and utilised subject to the rules and procedures of the relevant succession laws.
 The same view was arrived at upon making reference to the decision of the Hon’ble Supreme Court in the case of Vatticherukuru Village Panchayat Vs. nori Venkatarama Deekshithulu & Ors..
 The same was exemplified making reference to the instance of Section 56 of the Provincial Insolvency act, 1920 whereby the estate of the insolvent vests in the receiver only for the purpose of its administration and to pay off the debt of the creditors.
 The receiver acquires no personal interest whatsoever in the property vested thereunder.

 - Further, this Hon’ble Court affirmed the settled position of law enshrined in the case of Shipra Sengupta Vs. Mridul Sengupta & Ors.where the Hon’ble Supreme Court of India held that though the nominee is entitled to receive the same holdings as were held and so positioned by the deceased but the same is to be distributed according to the laws of succession.
 It is abundantly clear that such a devolution does not confer any benefit upon the nominee and can be claimed in in accordance with the law of succession governing them.
 This is view was affirmed in the case of Challamma Vs. Tilaga & Ors.by the Hon’ble Supreme Court.The word ‘vests’ takes colour from its context and has different connotations, as was held in the case of Antonio Joao Fernandes Vs. the Assistant provident Fund Commissioner & Ors.by Justice Britto of the Hon’ble High court of Bombay.
 Therefore, the view in Sarbati Devi Vs. Smt.
 Usha Devisets a general principle in relation to nominees.